 Kennel cough is a very contagious disease.
-There are viruses (canine adenovirus, parinfluenza and bacteria (bordatella bronchisepta) that can be its cause.
+There are viruses (canine adenovirus, parinfluenza and bacteria (bordatella bronchisepta) that is its cause.

 A diagnosis can be reached with a medical examination and by its symptoms.
 Two weeks before the appearance of the symptoms, contact with other dogs are often reported (boarding, dog parks, hospitalization, a new puppy).
 Further investigation (blood work, radiography and/ or bronchoalveolaire lavage) is recommended for dogs presenting symptoms suggesting a more severe condition, or for those whose symptoms haven’t been resolved with treatment.